Meet the villain: Moondancer House

 “What are you doing, Blythe?”
 Cassandra asked, crossing to me while she fiddled with her eyebrow ring.
 Shuddering at a violent jolt from the trunk, I finished buttoning my shirt with clumsy fingers and regarded Cassandra with as much calm as I could.

 Gorgeous Cassandra Smith with her blue hair and the little birthmark on her temple I had long fantasized pressing my lips against.
 And now she was here.
 Actually here with me after all the anxious texts, stammered flirtations in front of my locker and invented excuses to see her after school.
 After all the agonizing uncertainty, she was actually here.
-This perfect moment, our first kiss, my first time laid bare with someone I cared so much about and I wasn’t even present for it.
-The entirety of me was in the shuddering casket with the red-skinned monster.
-I wouldn’t let him ruin this.
-He’d taken enough from me already.

 Inspired, I gestured for Cassandra to kneel with me on the thin carpet.
 After all, there was always a chance she could see him and if she could see him, then she would understand why I never went out, why I kept everyone at a distance and why I was so afraid